shanemelliott/VistAJS/README.md

   - Unfortunatly the VA has made the FOIA Version of VistA too large for the community version of Intersystems IRIS.
 I have compacted the latest version and this repo uses that by default (2022_09_07).
 But you can use any version of VistA you would like or uncomment the FOIA version if you have a licnesed version of iris.

    - ** Update - I have been talking to the VA staff that releases FOIA version about defragging / compacting / truncating it before posting.

+   - **Update - THe latest version of FOIA VistA is now < 10gig.

   - To RESET VistA back to the begiining run the reset.sh script. <-- This deletes everything!